 by deanna reynolds M.D. (ret.), Corpus Christi, Texas

 Christians are called to deny self and suffer with Christ during the Church age, the time of His throne of mercy and grace.
-Although all Christians will be eternally saved, only some choose to share in the fellowship of Christ’s sufferings and persevere from one trial to the next, such that they are able to stand before Christ on Judgment Day (see Luke 21:36) and be crowned victors (e.g. Phil 3:8-14, 1 Cor.
-9:24-27, James 1:12).
+Only some choose to do so and persevere from one trial to the next, such that they are able to stand before Christ on Judgment Day and be crowned victors.

 After years of pressing into the Lord and searching the Scriptures as for hidden treasure (Prov.
 2:4) regarding the resurrection, rapture, Christ’s judgment of His saints, and the Millennial kingdom, I am now at yet another point in my understanding sufficiently firm enough to share it here with you all (the previous two series on these matters were Our Exalted Position and Saving Faith is Present Tense and Active – this builds upon and supercedes what I’ve written therein).

 So here is an overview of my present understanding of this critically important matter.
-Please read it all the way through (don’t let the old Adam react and stop), and make time to study it out yourself: I’ve provided a few lists of pertinent Scriptures to help, following my overview.
+Please make time to study it out yourself: I’ve provided a few lists of pertinent Scriptures to help, following my overview.
 It is the glory of God to conceal a matter; to search out a matter is the glory of kings.
 (Prov.
 25:2)

 Overview of the Resurrection, Rapture, Judgment of Christ’s Saints, and the Millennium

-- This Church age ends at Christ’s parousia, which is Christ’s secret coming for His Bride in the air AND the time that God’s throne of mercy becomes His throne of judgment.
+- This Church age ends at Christ’s parousia, which is Christ’s coming for His Bride AND the time that God’s throne of mercy becomes His throne of judgment.
 Judgment begins with the family of God (1 Peter 4:17).

 - First, He resurrects all His saints who have died physical deaths (overcomers and non-overcomers alike).
 Second, perhaps milliseconds later, of those alive at the time of His parousia, He raptures only His overcomers (firstfruits).
-This is the first phase of the Bema Seat of Christ (see #2 and 3 below).
+This is the first phase of the Bema Seat of Christ (see #6 and 13 below)

-- Left behind to be tested in the Great Tribulation are both unbelievers AND non-overcoming saints (Luke 21:34-36; Rev. 3:1-3; 3:10).
-(This includes Israel, however Israel/the Jews will not be addressed further herein.)
+- Left behind to be tested in the Great Tribulation are both unbelievers and non-overcoming saints (Rev. 3:10).

 - At the onset of Christ’s parousia, all the overcoming saints – resurrected and raptured alike – inherit rewards at the Bema seat according to their righteous Holy Spirit-empowered works.
 Collectively, they are the Bride of Christ, and enter into His Millennial kingdom.
 All Christians who enter the kingdom are crowned and enthroned to rule and reign with Him 1,000 years.